Tayvall/Tayvall/ReadMe.md

 # 💫 About Me:
 I am a young tech enthusiatst.
-I love to spend time customiszing and tinkiring with my linux distro.
+I love to spend time customising and tinkiring with my linux distro.
 I am currently working on a custom RICE for my NixOS distro!